-The camera can capture the face that appears in the configured area, and the face information will be uploaded with the captured picture as well.
+Face capture can capture the face appears in the configured area, and the face information will be uploaded with the captured picture as well.

 ❖ Overlay & Capture

 Display VCA info. on Stream: The green frames will be displayed on the target if in a live view or playback.